Roulette Green Payout: Betting on the Unexpected

 Over the next couple of hundred years, other humans, with a propensity to gamble and a desire to generate a profit margin, came up with a way to make his ‘little wheel’ into one of the most beloved and popular gambling games in the world.

-The game had become very popular in France, and in Paris the wheel consisted of 36 numbers, plus a single zero, a double zero and an additional pocket which had an eagle icon.
+The game had become very popular in France, and in Paris, the wheel consisted of 36 numbers, plus a single zero, a double zero, and an additional pocket which had an eagle icon.

 The game was virtually identical to today’s Triple Zero roulette.
-Not a good game for the players at all as it had a very high House Advantage.
+Not a good game for the players at all, as it had a very high House Advantage.

-They decided to move their casino to Bad Homburg, a small town near Frankfurt in Germany, and to make their game more attractive they got rid of the eagle and the double zero and went with the single zero wheel - and lo and behold, they had invented the European roulette wheel.
+Louis and François Blanc were twin brothers, and they flirted with the gambling laws in France at the time, sometimes making some questionable decisions about how their casino should be run.
+They decided to move their casino to Bad Homburg, a small town near Frankfurt in Germany, and to make their game more attractive, they got rid of the eagle and the double zero and went with the single zero wheel - and lo and behold, they had invented the European roulette wheel.
+Ultimately, they opened the casino in Monte Carlo with their European wheel and never looked back.

 The European Wheel